Special Herbs, Vol. 2

 Special Herbs, Vol. 2 is the second album in the Special Herbs series of instrumental works released by Daniel Dumile under the Metal Fingers moniker.
 As with the previous volume, each track is named after a herb or similar flora.

 The album's title is slightly misleading, in that it is not an entirely new volume: the first installment in the Metal Fingers series, Special Herbs, Vol. 1, appears again as the first nine tracks of Vol. 2, and a note on the cover explains that the latter "contains Volumes 1 & 2".
-For this reason, the album is also commonly known as Special Herbs, Vols.
-1 & 2.
+For this reason, the album is also commonly known as Special Herbs, Vol. 1 & 2.
 The difference in record labels on which the two albums were released explains this quirk.